 The school has had a significant drop in serious incidents this school year.
 As well throughout the year, office referrals for mean behaviour has continued to decline.
+This has been reported informally from office staff, tracking students who have been sent to the office requiring intervention with behaviour.

 We attribute this continued improvement to our direct teaching of appropriate behaviours in the classroom and throughout the school community.
 We continue to work closely with families and the school based resource team to address social emotional issues and mental health.
 Our outside community agencies, such as Hollyburn Family Services, Child and Youth Mental Health (MCFD), and the Child and Adolescent Program through Vancouver Coastal Health have been very supportive of our students and families.
 Safety Plans are in place for our students exhibiting potentially unsafe behaviours, which address the needs of the students as well as ensure that staff address these needs in a proactive, consistent and supportive manner.